-The personal injury attorneys at O’Connor, Acciani & Levy are proud to offer the 2021 Accountability & Morality Scholarship!
-Everyone, even corporations, is accountable for their actions.
+The personal injury attorneys at O’Connor, Acciani & Levy are proud to offer the 2022 Accountability & Morality Scholarship!
+Everyone, even corporations, are accountable for their actions.
 Every action has an effect on the people and places involved.
 Whether it is something as small as an individual making a ‘just’ decision or as large as environmental impact, every action has its positive and negative effects.

 Mahatma Gandhi once said, “it is wrong and immoral to seek to escape the consequences of one’s acts.”
 As individuals, this is easier said than done.
 We can control our actions and be held accountable for our mistakes.
 But what happens when corporations make mistakes, or a product has side effects that were unintended?
 Who is held accountable?
-Scholarship applicants are asked to dive into liability law and business ethics to describe a time either they personally, another individual, or a group were injured because of corporate oversight.
-Who was held accountable for the incident?
-How were damages fixed?
-And were the results fair?
+Describe a time you had to be accountable for yourself or others.
+Consider positive or negative moments you experienced.
+How does your outlook and actions affect yourself and others?

 Once all of the submissions have been received, the entries will be reviewed and the top five applicants will be selected to each receive a $1,000 award for their essays that describe a time when a corporation’s actions failed resulting in someone or a group of people being injured, and how the victims overcame their situation and held a specific party accountable.

 - The scholarship is open to any current high school senior, college student, or graduate student who is a legal resident of the United States.

 - Candidates for this scholarship should have a minimum GPA of 3.0 or higher and be in good overall academic standing.